Smoked pork shoulder recipe – from the backyard of the legendary Danny McTurnan!

 Let’s go over temperature.
 Now I know that we probably have some new smokers here so I’m going to say to them is – “welcome to the art of smoking meat!”.
 A good temperature to start with is 225 degree smoker temperature.
 At this temp. there will be less of a chance of burning your meat.
 And no one likes burnt meat!!!

 The internal temperature of a pork shoulder should be 160 degrees for slicing or 190 to 200 degrees for pulled pork.
+Here is the highly accurate meat thermometer that I use for most of my cooks.

 As far as smoking times go the general rule of thumb is 1.5 hours for every pound of meat.
 This general rule will get you close but to know exactly when the meat is done you will need a meat thermometer to measure the inside temperature of the meat.